practicusai/docs/docs/k8s-setup.md

 You should be able to log in to Practicus AI management console using [http://127.0.0.1/console/admin](http://127.0.0.1/console/admin) or https://practicus.your_company.com/console/admin

-Your super admin username / password is at the top of your values-x.yaml file.
+Your super admin username / password was defined at the top of your values-console.yaml file. (superUserEmail, superUserPassword)

 ### Troubleshooting